vwkd/denokv-graphql/README.md

 - a column with multiple references to another table is a field with a possibly non-null list of an object type
 - a table must have a non-null `id: ID!` column and at least one other column
 - a query must have a non-null `id: ID!` argument and return a nullable table
-- a mutation must have a directive with a single `table` argument as the table name as string
-- an insert mutation must take a single `data` argument of a non-null input object type and return a nullable `Result`
+- a mutation must have a single `data` argument of a non-null input object type and return a nullable `Result`
+- the input object type must have fields with
+  - a directive with a single `table` argument as the table name as string
-- the input data type must have matching fields to the table type, except no `id` field and in reference fields `ID`s in place of the referenced table's type
+  - a non-null list non-null input object as return type, which has matching fields to the table type, except reference fields `ID`s in place of the referenced table's type